xieguaiwu/Geweinet/README.md

-# Geweinet
+# Geweinet (R.I.P iFlow-CLI)

 A multi-agent coordination platform written in C++ that leverages iFlow-CLI to orchestrate multiple AI agents.
+Now abandoned due to the end of support of iFlow-CLI.

 ## Overview